TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 ![Settings screen](../../installations/imgs/08_settings_screen.png)

 Please click on the **Display** button.
 You will then be on the Display settings screen.
-What you must do here is increase the **Video Memory** to maximum.
+What you must do here is first enable **3D Acceleration** and then increase the **Video Memory** to maximum.
 You can also increase the number of Virtual Monitors if you have multiple physical monitors.
 We recommend to do this later once you are comfortable in your VM.

 ![Display settings screen](../../installations/imgs/09_display_settings_screen.png)